Eva Pate: 2019–20 season

-Pate had begun dating ice dancer Logan Bye in December 2018, and in June 2019, they decided to become an on-ice partnership, her first in competitive ice dance.
-They were coached by Shpilband, Pasquale Camerlengo, Adrienne Lenda and Natalia Deller in Novi.
+Pate had begun dating ice dancer Logan Bye in December 2018, and in June 2019, they decided to become an on-ice partnership.
+They were coached by Shpilband, Pasquale Camerlengo, Adrienne Lenda, and Natalia Deller in Novi, Michigan.

-Pate/Bye made their domestic debut at the Midwestern Sectional Dance Challenge, taking the silver medal.
+Pate/Bye made their domestic debut at the Midwestern Sectional Dance Challenge, where they won the silver medal.
 They went on to win the U.S. Ice Dance Final in Hyannis, Massachusetts.
-This, in turn, qualified them for their debut at the 2020 U.S. Championships, held in Greensboro, where they placed seventh.
+This, in turn, qualified them for their debut at the 2020 U.S. Championships, where they finished in seventh place.

 2020–21 season

 Due to the onset of the COVID-19 pandemic, competition opportunities were limited both domestically and internationally for the 2020–21 season.
 Pate/Bye were assigned to make their Grand Prix debut at the 2020 Skate America in Las Vegas, attended primarily by American skaters due to travel restrictions pandemic.
 They finished in seventh place.

-At the U.S. national championships later that season, also in Las Vegas, they were seventh as well.
+At the U.S. Championships later that season, they finished in seventh place as well.

 2021–22 season

-With the resumption of a more normal international calendar, Pate/Bye made their season debut at the Lake Placid Ice Dance International, where they placed fifth.
+With the resumption of a more normal international calendar, Pate/Bye made their season debut at the Lake Placid Ice Dance International, where they finished in fifth place.
 They were assigned the U.S. Classic where they earned their first international bronze medal.
 Pate said of the occasion that "we have been training really hard every day and just being able to be out here and put out a clean skate makes me feel really proud of us."
-Making their debut on the Challenger series, they were seventh at the 2021 ISU Warsaw Cup.
-The assignment to Warsaw was Pate's first-ever trip outside the United States.
+Making their debut in the Challenger series, they finished in seventh place at the 2021 Warsaw Cup.

-At the U.S. Championships, Pate/Bye finished in eighth.
+At the U.S. Championships, Pate/Bye finished in eighth place.